-Transcelver Loopback: Transmitted data is looped back at the external transceiver (which is always the case regardless of the SONIC-T's loopback mode).
+Transceiver Loopback: Transmitted data is looped back at the external transceiver (which is always the case regardless of the SONIC-T's loopback mode).
 CSMA/CD MAC protocol is followed since data will be transmitted from the chip.
 This means that transceiver loopback is affected by network activity.
-The basic difference between Transceiver Loopback and normal, non-loopback, operations of the SONIC-T is that in Transceiver Loopback, the SONIC-T loads the receive FIFO and buffers the packet to memory.
+The basic difference between Transceiver Loopback Mode and the other loopback modes is that the SONIC-T loads the receive FIFO and buffers the packet to memory.
 In normal operations, the SONIC-T only monitors the packet that is looped back by the transceiver, but does not fill the receive FIFO and buffer the packet.